Vitamin D Deficiency in Children – Causes, Signs, and Prevention

 Megha Mukhija (Paediatric Nutritionist)

 Vitamins and minerals are essential for a child’s healthy growth and development.
-But getting kids to eat a healthy diet, that comprises of all the nutrients their growing bodies need, is easier said than done.
+But getting kids to eat a healthy diet, which comprises all the nutrients their growing bodies need, is easier said than done.
 If you’ve got a picky eater at hand who refuses to eat a nutritious diet, then they may suffer from vitamin and other nutrient deficiencies.
-Vitamin D deficiency is common in children and can cause rickets and other problems.
+Vitamin deficiency in kids is common, but it is a health concern that should be addressed as soon as possible.
+Vitamin D deficiency is common in children and can lead to rickets and other health problems.
 The condition is normally coupled with calcium deficiency in the blood and can lead to deformity, severe heart problems and other painful conditions.

 Learning about this deficiency in children can help in preventing and treating it in time.

 Vitamin D is vital for a child’s development.
-It helps in their bone growth and helps in the absorption of calcium.
-Vitamin D is available in nature in the form of early morning sunlight.
+It aids in bone growth and facilitates calcium absorption in the blood and bones.
+This vitamin may also protect us from high blood pressure, heart disease, diabetes, infections and immune system problems, multiple sclerosis (MS), and some types of cancer (colon, breast, and prostate).
+Vitamin D is available in nature in the form of early morning sunlight (1).

-• Rickets, also known as soft bones disease, leading to fractures and skeletal deformities
+• Rickets, also known as soft bone disease, leads to fractures and skeletal deformities

 • Unhealthy immune system, infections